 Anya received their B.A. from the University of Rochester in 2000, and their J.D. from Northeastern University School of Law in 2005.

-Judi O’Kelley has served since 2017 as the Chief Program and Policy Officer for the National LGBTQ+ Bar, in which she leads a broad range of programmatic and policy initiatives.
+Judi O’Kelley has served since 2017 as the Chief Program Officer for the National LGBTQ+ Bar, in which she leads a broad range of programmatic initiatives.
 Judi’s work at the Bar includes building the annual Lavender Law® Conference program, supporting the Bar’s state and local Bar affiliate program and our law school affiliate program, developing resources for LGBTQ+ law students and lawyers, supporting the work of the Bar’s and NCLR’s Family Law Institute®, and overseeing the Bar’s policy work.

 Judi brings over thirty years of legal and political experience working for equality within the LGBTQ+ community.
 While in law school, she worked against anti-gay ballot initiatives in Oregon; after graduating and entering private practice, she moved to Georgia and worked on behalf of local and national LGBTQ+ groups as a pro bono attorney, drafting and lobbying for successful non-discrimination protections and domestic partnership benefit programs for several Georgia municipalities, including Atlanta and Athens.
 In 2004, she served as President and Campaign Chair for the campaign for the Athens, Georgia area in opposition to Georgia’s constitutional amendment banning same-sex unions, and continued grass-roots organizing and local political work after the campaign.
 Judi also was the lead plaintiff from 2004-2006 in the case of O’Kelley v.
 Perdue, in which Lambda Legal, the Georgia ACLU, and the law firm of Alston & Bird sought to strike down Georgia’s anti-marriage amendment.
 Judi then spent nearly twelve years on the staff and in senior management of Lambda Legal in roles ranging from Southern Regional Director, to Director of Life Planning, to Deputy Director of Development, to Director of Leadership.